Frequently Asked Questions for

 - Your contact details will not be given to family members wishing to notify you of a serious illness or crisis in the family.

-What rights do I have under FERPA?
+What rights do I have, as a parent, under FERPA?

 But I'm the one paying the tuition!
 Surely I have a right to see my student's grades/class schedule/receive the bill!